Atry/scalajs-all-in-one-template/README.md

        The main page for release mode, which reference uglified version of CSS and JS resources.
      * devMod.html

-       The main page for development mode, which reference ordinary CSS and JS resources.
+       The main page for development mode, which reference indented CSS and JS resources.
      * style.scss

        The style sheet used by main page in SCSS syntax, which will be compiled to `style.css` by sbt-web pipeline.